“Build vs Buy” Bake-off: Which should you choose?

 There are situations where building a solution makes sense.
 Either because you have the time or your requirements aren’t very complex.
 Or if your applications don’t have enough load to justify an off-the-shelf solution.

 Historically, implementing monitoring systems has meant building bespoke, custom architecture putting together several technologies (data processing, databases, storage systems, analytics dashboard, etc.); costing time, resources, and money.

-Thankfully, that’s all changing.
-Now there are more choices, but that means more consideration must be given before planning the way forward.
-When determining how (and if) to implement a custom monitoring environment, engineering and product teams must ask:
+That’s all changing.
+Now, there are more choices.
+But, that means more consideration must be given to planning the way forward.
+For example, when determining how (and if) to implement a custom monitoring environment, engineering, and product teams must ask:

 Is it better to BUILD a monitoring environment from scratch, or BUY a prepackaged solution?

 Which provides the most future-forward flexibility, with the fewest roadblocks?
 Factors like cost, internal resource capacity, control and compatibility, maintenance and support, and core business competitive advantage should all weigh in when it comes to making this decision.

 There is no blanket answer to the question of whether to build or buy.
-But the details that we explore in this eBook can guide you to the right decision––specific to the needs of your company.
+But the details that we explore in this eBook can guide you to the right decision –– specific to your company’s needs.

 Why Monitoring Matters

-The time many developers feel the need to monitor their applications often coincides with when they first start working on a medium / large project.
+Many developers first feel the need to monitor their applications when they start working on a medium / large project.

-The reason is simple: when your software becomes complex, or start to serves highly valuable customers, software bugs become expensive; doubly so when your customers find them!
-Customers may rate you as unreliable and search for alternatives.
+The reason is simple.
+When your software becomes complex or serves precious customers, software bugs become expensive.
+It’s doubly so when your customers find them!
+As a result, customers may rate you as unreliable and search for alternatives.

-Solving critical customer problems can certainly generate great business opportunities, but the more critical the problem is, the more you need to be ready for really high customer expectations.
+Solving critical customer problems can generate significant business opportunities.
+But, the more critical the problem is, the more you need to be ready for higher customer expectations.

-Monitoring is the way for developers to avoid unexpected incidents and retain customers or contracts as long as possible – which means stable income for your business over time.
+Monitoring is the way for developers to avoid unexpected incidents.
+And it helps retain customers or contracts as for long as possible.
+Of course, this means more stable income for your business over time.

 1) Work overload